-This bill establishes a framework to prohibit the distribution of obscene or harmful materials to minors in schools, amending RSA 650:4, I by inserting the term "higher" to clarify the types of institutions that may possess obscene material under certain justifications.
-It introduces a new subdivision to RSA 189 that defines harmful materials and outlines a complaint process for parents or guardians who believe their child has been exposed to such materials.
-The definitions include terms such as "educator," "material," "nudity," and "sexual conduct," and specify criteria for what constitutes harmful material to minors.
+This bill establishes a framework to prohibit the distribution of obscene or harmful materials to minors in educational settings, specifically targeting schools and school districts.
+It amends RSA 650:4, I by inserting the term "higher" before "educational" to clarify the types of institutions that may possess obscene material under certain justifiable circumstances.
+Additionally, it introduces a new subdivision under RSA 189, RSA 189:79, which defines key terms such as "educator," "material," "nudity," and "sexual conduct," while outlining criteria for determining harmful materials.
+The bill mandates that no school or school district may provide harmful material to students and establishes a complaint process for parents or guardians to report such materials.

 Version adopted by both bodies: 650:4